tronross/lotide/README.md

 ### letterPositions
 letterPositions takes in a string and returns an object with properties (arrays) that correspond to the individual letters and their indices in the input string.

+### map
+map takes an array and a callback function as arguments, and returns a new array corresponding to the results of the callback function.

 ### middle
 middle returns an array containing the middle element(s) of an input array.
 If the input array contains two or fewer elements, middle returns an empty array.

 ### tail
 tail returns a shallow copy of the tail of the input array, leaving the input array unchanged.

+### takeUntil
+takeUntil takes in an array and a callback function and returns a slice of the array with elements taken from the beginning until the callback identifies the stopping point.

 ### without
 without takes a source array and an array of elements to remove, and returns a shallow copy of the array with the elements removed.